| Jazz |

 The Ghibli Collection by Owen Chen: Expressive Jazz Meets Timeless Animation

-Owen Chen is one of those quietly understated artists whose work carries a profound poetry that is immediately accessible yet remarkably intricate.
-A composer and guitarist, Chen’s music mirrors his personality: introspective, precise, and deeply expressive.
-While traces of Asian influence appear throughout his compositions, they never dominate, unlike the work of fellow musician Nguyen Le, who places his cultural heritage front and center.
-Chen instead weaves together threads of jazz, classical music, and world music, demonstrating mastery over multiple instruments and delivering surprises at every turn.
-His guitar work, in particular, is meticulously crafted, expressive, and strikingly refined.
+Owen Chen is one of those understated artists whose work carries a profound poetry, immediately accessible while remaining remarkably complex.
+A composer and guitarist, his music reflects his personality: introspective, precise, and deeply expressive.
+Although Asian influences occasionally appear in his compositions, they are never dominant, unlike in the work of his colleague Nguyễn Lê, who places his cultural heritage at the forefront.
+Chen instead weaves together threads of jazz, classical music, and world music, demonstrating mastery of several instruments and offering surprises at every turn.
+His guitar playing in particular is carefully crafted, expressive, and marked by great subtlety.

-His latest album, Eternal Wind, is a duo project featuring two guitars that reimagines the timeless stories of Studio Ghibli through the expressive lens of modern jazz.
-The album emerged from a year of performances at Brooklyn’s Red Pavilion and was honed through Chen’s long-standing collaboration with guitarist Andrew Cheng.
-Together, they channel the emotional gravitas, tenderness, and wonder of Joe Hisaishi’s iconic scores into a deeply personal improvisational language.
+His latest album, Eternal Wind, is a duo project centered on two guitars that reinterprets the timeless stories of Studio Ghibli through the expressive lens of modern jazz.
+The album emerged from a year of concerts at the Red Pavilion and was shaped by Chen’s long collaboration with guitarist Andrew Cheng.
+Together, they channel the emotional gravity, tenderness, and wonder of the iconic scores by Joe Hisaishi into a deeply personal language of improvisation.

 Chen’s artistic sensibility is closely tied to his instrumental choices.
-Comfortable on both guitar and violin, he imbues his compositions with a distinctive texture, allowing for subtle dialogues between the instruments.
-Supporting him is a cohort of promising young New York jazz musicians whose contributions shift fluidly between lyricism and audacity.
-The arrangements honor the original works while leaving room for spontaneity and discovery, creating an album that feels both reverent and adventurous.
-For Chen, Eternal Wind reflects the experience of an Asian-American artist synthesizing formative influences to craft a voice uniquely his own.
+A remarkable guitarist, he gives Hisaishi’s compositions a distinctive texture, allowing subtle dialogues between the instruments.
+He is joined by a collective of promising young New York jazz musicians whose contributions move fluidly between lyricism and boldness.
+The arrangements respect the original works while leaving room for spontaneity and discovery, creating an album that is both reverent and adventurous.
+For Chen, Eternal Wind reflects the experience of an Asian-American artist synthesizing his formative influences to create a voice that is uniquely his own.

-Perhaps the album’s most striking feature is its compositional architecture.
-The pieces pull listeners immediately into a contemporary jazz landscape, revealing Chen’s talent as a composer for whom music is a storytelling medium.
-There is a cinematic quality to his work, as he paints landscapes and characters with his melodies, offering listeners not just music, but immersive worlds.
-It is deeply expressive music, one that invites listeners to explore its textures, or perhaps to accept that its power lies not in mystery but in evocative imagery and nostalgia.
-Tracks like A Town With an Ocean View (From Kiki’s Delivery Service) reveal subtle European influences, while others sparkle with playful improvisation, keeping the listener continually engaged.
+Perhaps the most striking aspect of the album lies in its musical architecture.
+The pieces immediately immerse the listener in a landscape of contemporary jazz, revealing Chen’s gift for storytelling through music.
+His work possesses a cinematic quality, painting landscapes and characters through melody and offering listeners not just music but immersive worlds.
+It is deeply expressive music that invites exploration of its textures, or perhaps simply an acceptance that its strength lies not in mystery but in evocative imagery and touching nostalgia.
+Pieces such as A Town With an Ocean View (from the film Kiki’s Delivery Service) reveal subtle European influences, while others shine through playful improvisations that keep the listener constantly engaged.

-Albums of this caliber inevitably set high expectations for what comes next.
-Following a romantic and enigmatic project such as The Ghibli Collection, listeners will naturally anticipate more, a challenge that Chen seems more than ready to meet.
+Albums of this caliber inevitably raise high expectations for what comes next.
+After a project as romantic and enigmatic as The Ghibli Collection, audiences will naturally expect more, a challenge that Chen seems more than ready to meet.

-Owen Chen is, without question, an artist worthy of urgent discovery.
-His originality ensures that audiences will want to share his work, both for its poetic subtlety and its technical mastery.
-While European listeners may not find the album surprising, in the United States it carries a distinctly exotic and refreshing charm, a testament to Chen’s ability to bridge cultures while creating a sound entirely his own.
+Owen Chen is, without a doubt, an artist who deserves to be discovered without delay.
+The originality of the musical arrangements in this project ensures that his future, through what we hope will be many personal creations to come, will be widely appreciated for both its poetic subtlety and technical mastery.
+While European listeners may not necessarily be surprised by the album, in the United States it carries an exotic and refreshing charm, testifying to Chen’s ability to build bridges between cultures while forging a sound entirely his own.

 Thierry De Clemensat